Grade Forgiveness Policy

 - The transfer course is repeated at the same institution; or

-- The transfer course is repeated at McNeese and is deemed equivalent to the McNeese course by the Registrar’s Office and the academic department offering the course.
+- The transfer course is repeated at McNeese and is deemed equivalent to the McNeese course by the Office of the Registrar and Admissions and the academic department offering the course.

 - A student may not petition grade forgiveness for a grade assigned because of academic dishonesty.

 - Students should be aware that, when considering applications for admission, many undergraduate professional curricula and most graduate and professional schools compute the undergraduate GPA on all course attempts.

 - Once a student earns a degree, the grade forgiveness policy cannot be invoked with respect to any course attempted prior to earning the degree.

 - Grades excluded because of this policy may impact a student’s financial aid satisfactory academic progress (SAP) status, depending on the timing of grade exclusion and the SAP calculation.

 - This policy does not impact the following GPA calculations: